umeshgit12997/EVO_Assesment/README.md

 API Service:

-* 'EVO_WebAPI' is a Web API solution created in ASP.Net Core.
+* 'EVO_WebAPI' is a Web API solution (with same folder name)created in ASP.Net Core 3.1.
   - Dependancy injection is implemented.

 * Sample API Calls: